meteor5118/vim-settings/readme.md

 There is no plugins manager.
 So, you need copy the plugin's files to `.vim` when you want to add some plugins.

-another diffrent settings use Vundle, checkout it in vundel branch
+it deaded! another diffrent settings use Vundle, checkout it in vundel branch

 just put the `.vim` directory and `.vimrc` into the home path